CTC Cambridge runs a wide range of cycle rides every week throughout the year. This page describes the various types of ride we run.

 Our Sunday winter rides take place during the darkest days of winter.
 These are shorter than our normal 2-stop rides in reflection of the colder weather and reduced daylight, typically covering 50-60 miles.
 We aim to get home before dark but please bring lights anyway in case of delays.

 Some riders shorten these rides to a 1-stop ride by returning to Cambridge after the morning coffee stop.
-In winter, this coffee-and-back option is intended to replace the afternoon ride.
 There is no official leader for the ride home from coffee, but if you are a new rider or simply want to be led back from coffee, please check with the leader at the start who can usually arrange for a buddy rider to ride back with you after coffee.
 The coffee-and-back option is typically 35-45 miles and gets back to Cambridge around lunch time.

 Every few weeks we extend our Sunday 2-stop rides and Sunday winter rides to go a little further.
 These are referred to as "all-day" rides and start at 9.00am (summer) or 9.30am (winter) at Brookside in Cambridge.
 In addition to stops for morning coffee and lunch these rides have a third stop for afternoon tea at about 4pm before returning home, arriving in Cambridge around 6pm.